Turkey & Cranberry Meatballs with Cranberry Orange Sauce

 I am always shocked at the amount of sugar in store bought dried cranberries (cranberries are only the second ingredient listed after sugar!) and unfortunately unsweetened dried cranberries are very hard to find.
 Even if you can find unsweetened cranberries, I prefer to quickly bake fresh ones in the oven as it gives you complete control of what is in them.
 In this recipe I toss fresh cranberries in olive oil and bake them in the oven until they are soft and slightly dried, which only takes about 20 minutes.
 This results in juicier and more flavourful berries baked in the meatballs.

-You could serve these meatballs as a main dish alongside some roasted veggies, but I like the idea of serving them as a canapé with toothpicks for guests to dip them into the sauce.
+You could serve these turkey cranberry meatballs as a main dish alongside some roasted veggies and mash, but I like the idea of serving them as a canapé with toothpicks for guests to dip them into the sauce.

 An easy entertaining tip – double the recipe and freeze portions of the cooked meatballs along with the sauce in Ziploc bags, so you can have a quick and delicious appetizer ready to go in minutes.

 Here are a few more Thanksgiving recipes that you might enjoy…

 - Brussels Sprout, Bacon & Kale Gratin

 - Caramelized Leek, Fennel & Onion Gratin